 Aradhana Cherupara Vadekkethil

 Aradhana is a candidate for DPhil in Law at Oxford.
-Her doctoral research, supervised by Professor Laura Hoyano, focuses on rape adjudication in India; she seeks to highlight through her research how culturally dominant notions, underlying preconceptions and prejudices about...
+Her doctoral research, supervised by Professor Laura Hoyano, focuses on rape adjudication in India.
+She is a Gopal Subramaniam scholar at Somerville College and was awarded the Modern Law Review...

 Camila is a DPhil candidate in Criminology at Oxford.
 Her doctoral research on abolition feminism explores community-based responses to gendered violence in the US.
 Prior to the DPhil, she completed her Masters in Criminology with distinction at Oxford and her...

-Chelsea is a DPhil candidate (PRS) and Ramsay Scholar in the Faculty of Law at the University of Oxford.
+Chelsea is a DPhil candidate and Ramsay Scholar in the Faculty of Law at the University of Oxford.
 She completed the BCL with Distinction in 2021, receiving the faculty prize for best performance in Advanced Comparative Criminal Law.
-Chelsea...
+Chelsea convenes...

 Daniil is a graduate of the BA (Jurisprudence) and BCL at the University of Oxford, currently working as a legal analyst investigating international crimes and human rights violations committed during the war in Ukraine.